skion/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 2. If a development version does not exist, dbt uses the staging locations of parent relations based on metadata from the staging environment.
 3. If a development version AND staging version do not exist, dbt uses the production locations of parent relations based on metadata from the production environment.

-**Note:** Passing the `--favor-state` flag will always resolve refs using production metadata, regardless of the presence of a development relation.
-This will effectively by pass step #1 above.
+**Note:** Passing the `--favor-state` flag will always resolve refs using production metadata, regardless of the presence of a development relation, skipping step #1.

 For a clean slate, it's a good practice to drop the development schema at the start and end of your development cycle.